The econometrics of happiness: Are we underestimating the returns to education and income?: Cognitive mixture model

 \subsection{Identification}

-Before proceeding, we must discuss whether the parameters in this model are identified in principle.
-Identification of this model is a challenge because in general the same predictors $x$ may be used to predict the latent numeracy variable and to predict the latent well-being variable.
-As a result, there may be more than one set of parameters which explains observations for a given population.
-An exclusion restriction to ensure sufficient independent variation in the predictors for numeracy \textemdash{} for instance, by excluding the columns of $z$ from $x$ \textemdash{} would overcome this problem.
-However, as is typically the case when a broadly-scoped SWB is the dependent variable, there is usually nothing that can be excluded as an influence.
-Indeed, a particular interest motivating our study is to assess the bias on estimates of the well-being effect of education, which is the primary available predictor of numeracy.\footnote{As a robustness test, I estimate a model in which education is the exclusive predictor $z$ for numeracy, and is not included in the estimate of $\Sstar$.}
+Are the parameters in this model point-identified in principle?\footnote{Point-identification, typically referred to simply as ``identification'', is also called frequentist identification and is a frequentist concept.
+In Bayesian estimation, as is used in the empirics to follow, parameters are assumed to have distributions, not point values.
+Using a Bayesian estimation method with a broad enough prior, alternate sets of values which account for the data are simply reflected in multimodal (or suitably broad) estimates of the parameters \citep{Lewbel-JEL2019-identification-meaning}.} Identification is a challenge because the same predictors may be used to predict the latent numeracy variable and to predict the latent wellbeing variable.
+As a result, one might fear that more than one set of parameters could equally well explain observations for a given sample.
+Excluding the columns of $z$ from $x$ in \eqref{one-line-probability} would overcome this problem.
+However, for an all-encompassing subjective outcome such as latent wellbeing, it is safer to assume that everything could be a determinant.
+More specifically, a particular interest motivating this study is to assess the bias on estimates of the wellbeing effect of education, and education is also the primary available predictor of numeracy.

-Alternatively, a \emph{thin set identification} (often, identification at infinity) could be possible if, for instance, those with very high or very low education (or other $z$ predictor) were nearly certainly of the numerate or non-numerate type, respectively.
-A predictor with large support would be a sufficient condition for such certainty under the specification \ref{eq:Bayes-parameterized}.
-One normal problem with this kind of identification is that it relies on an assumption of a uniform effect of the covariate across its support (i.e., that the specification in \ref{eq:Bayes-parameterized} is correct) in order to produce an unbiased estimate.
-By contrast, the uniformity of canonical coefficients in estimates of SWL may be in doubt because it does not hold across different values of SWL.
-This is shown below in \secref{Main-results}.
-In addition, the covariates in the present case have only a few discrete values and therefore do not have large support.
+With stronger assumptions, an alternative strategy to the mixture model may be able to identify parameters for latent \SWB by avoiding \FVR altogether.
+One approach would be through thin set identification, if respondents with some level of education were known never to exhibit \FVR.
+One standard problem with this kind of identification is that it relies on an assumption of a uniform effect of a covariate across its support, as well as the absence of interaction effects with other covariates.
+By contrast, the mixture model approach of \eqref{one-line-probability}, which leverages the entire sample, has the advantage of generalizability to explicitly estimate interaction terms or other functional forms to allow for non-uniform effects.